 6 Reasons To Create A Grammar Cheat Sheet

-Everything is presented in a very clear and transparent form.
-One glance at this page actually makes we want to learn this language!
+Everything is presented in a clear and transparent form.
+One glance at this page makes us want to learn this language!

 Lower the activation energy for habits you want to adopt and raise it for habits you want to avoid.
 The more we can lower or even eliminate the activation energy for our desired actions, the more we enhance our ability to jump-start positive change.